CiscoDevNet/terraform-provider-aci/website/docs/r/bgp_peer_prefix.html.markdown

 * `tenant_dn` - (Required) distinguished name of parent tenant object.
 * `name` - (Required) name of BGP peer prefix object.
 * `action` - (Optional) action when the maximum prefix limit is reached for BGP peer prefix object.
+Allowed values are "log", "reject", "restart" and "shut".
+Default value is "reject".
 * `annotation` - (Optional) annotation for BGP peer prefix object.
 * `max_pfx` - (Optional) maximum number of prefixes allowed from the peer for BGP peer prefix object.
+Default value is "20000".
 * `name_alias` - (Optional) name_alias for BGP peer prefix object.
-* `restart_time` - (Optional) time before restarting peer for BGP peer prefix object.
+* `restart_time` - (Optional) the period of time in minutes before restarting the peer when the prefix limit is reached for BGP peer prefix object.
+Default value is "infinite".
-* `thresh` - (Optional) threshold for a maximum number of prefixes for BGP peer prefix object.
+* `thresh` - (Optional) threshold percentage of the maximum number of prefixes before a warning is issued for BGP peer prefix object.
+Default value is "75".

 ## Attribute Reference